Our Albuquerque Truck Accident Lawyers Have Experience Taking on the Trucking Companies

-Trucking company insurance adjusters are trained to question you in a manner that elicits information which can permanently damage your injury claim.
+Trucking company insurance adjusters are trained to question you in a manner that elicits information that can permanently damage your injury claim.
 They will also ask you to sign a medical authorization form that allows them to dig into your medical history.
 In short, always speak to an experienced trucking attorney before you talk to the insurance company.

 The current regulations in New Mexico mandate that a semi-truck, or other qualified commercial vehicles, be insured with a minimum policy of $750,000.00.
-Because these accidents typically involve multiple vehicles and/or significant injuries to multiple people, it's imperative that an attorney investigate all sources of insurance to properly compensate you for you injuries.
+Because these accidents typically involve multiple vehicles and/or significant injuries to multiple people, it's imperative that an attorney investigate all sources of insurance to properly compensate you for your injuries.

 How Our Albuquerque Truck Accident Attorneys Can Help:

 Insurance companies will be extremely aggressive in the defense of the trucking company; their only goal is to limit the amount they have to pay out to the victims.
 They are often backed by high-priced attorneys and will work to settle the case as quickly as possible.
 Without an attorney looking out for your interests, you could lose everything.

 When you are represented by one of our attorneys, we work with the goal of ensuring you receive compensation for your medical bills, lost wages, pain and suffering, and any emotional distress.

 Contact Us for a Free Evaluation of Your Truck Accident Claim

 We offer a Zero Fee Guarantee to victims of semi-truck accidents in New Mexico.
 This means you'll never pay for a consultation fee, and the only way our firm receives payment for its legal services is if a recovery is made on your behalf.
 We do this to ensure every resident has the opportunity to hire one of New Mexico's experienced injury firms at no cost and no risk.